 Marketing data means your marketing preferences (i.e. whether you have opted in or out of receiving marketing messages from us).

-Product application data means data about the outcome of product applications you make as a result of using our services, which is given to us by some lenders, lender’s agents and third party brokers and by our energy comparison and switching service provider.
+Product application data means data about the outcome of product applications you make as a result of using our services, which is given to us by some lenders, lender’s agents and third party brokers.
 We may use this data to update our ranking algorithm (see section 5 for more details), to check that our service is working normally and to calculate the commission that is due to us.

 Technical and behavioural data means details of your visits to the website including the actual pages you visit, IP address (from which we may derive your location) and details of the resources that you access.
 We also capture information about your computer or device including, where available, your operating system and browser type.